By José Alberto Hermosillo

 Clara is physically abused by her repressive and religious elder mother, Fresia (Flor Maria Vargas Chavez).
 Clara’s precocious niece is Maria, played by Ana Julia Porras Espinoza, who is thrilled about her upcoming quinceañera.

 When Maria begins dating Santiago (Daniel Castañeda Rincón), the ranch hand, Clara – a forty-year woman who has never been with a man and is on the eve of her sexual awaking – finds herself in a sea of emotional distress.
-A newfound hostility overtakes Clara and her niece causes in part of the twenty-five-year gap between them and the competing desire each feels for the same man.
+A newfound hostility overtakes Clara and her niece, partly caused by the twenty-five-year gap between them and the competing desire each feels for the same man.

 In “Clara Sola,” the male figure is viewed as a “breeding stallion” who can potentially please both the young teen and the older aunt.
 In Pier Paolo Pasolini’s 1968 drama “Teorema,” the complications are straightforward, and the male lead has premeditated sexual advances on every member of a wealthy Italian family.
 By contrast, in “Clara Sola,” the circumstance is reversed - women use the rancher only for their pleasure, a very feminist point of view of the film.

-First-time director, Nathalie Álvarez Mesén, is Stockholm-born but has strong connections to Costa Rica, her mother’s native land, and both she and her family have lived in the Central American country for some years.
+First-time director, Nathalie Álvarez Mesén, is Stockholm-born but has strong connections to Costa Rica, her mother’s native land.
+She and her family have lived in the Central American country for some years.
 She studied Mime Acting in Stockholm and film at Columbia University.
 She was part of the Berlinale Talents program, the Toronto Film Festival Filmmakers Lab, and the NYFF Artist Academy.
 With “Clara Sola,” Álvarez Mesén offers an outstanding film debut.
 She can direct non-professional actors as well as any established director.

 Álvarez Mesén worked closely with Colombian co-writer Maria Camila Arias.
 They juxtaposed personal, vivid images from their childhood to adulthood effortlessly, including some of the most pivotal elements of the film, such as religion, gender roles, machismo, social circles, and inner exploration.

-Director of photography Sophie Winqvist Loggins lights up every scene delicately, framing the shots as open widow that can be looked at from the interior to the forest or vice versa, from the exterior into their inner spirit.
+Director of Photography Sophie Winqvist Loggins lights up every scene delicately, framing the shots as open windows that can be looked at from the interior to the forest or vice versa, from the exterior into their inner spirit.

 Beautifully shot in the exuberant Central American country where Universal Studios made “Jurassic Park,” the Swedish/Costa Rican/Belgium project stood as one of the best films ever made in Costa Rica.